VB NET Dictionary – a complete guide in 2026

 ' do something with the foundCustomer, if it has been found..

-Now, here is the more modern LINQ (which stands for Language Integrated Query) approach, which is basically just one single line.
+Now, here is the more modern LINQ (Language Integrated Query) approach, which is basically just one single line.
 In the background, there’s pretty much the same happening.
 We’re iterating through each customer and we are using some sort of „is this the customer to be found“-function as a comparison method.

 So what’s the catch?